 Patient Portal Enrollment

-In an effort to improve communication between our patients/caregivers and the U-M Pediatric Diabetes Team, we have been working to increase enrollment in the Patient Portal (MyUofMHealth.org).
-Using the Patient Portal, patients and caregivers can easily upload blood sugar logs, send secure messages to the U-M Pediatric Diabetes Team, view lab results, request prescription refills, view and pay bills online, and review other health records.
+In an effort to improve communication between our patients/caregivers and the U-M Pediatric Diabetes Team, we have been working to increase enrollment in the patient portal (MyUofMHealth.org).
+Using the patient portal, patients and caregivers can easily upload blood sugar logs, send secure messages to the U-M Pediatric Diabetes Team, view lab results, request prescription refills, view and pay bills online, and review other health records.
 We recognize that the sign-up process can be confusing so we developed a process to help enroll patients/caregivers while they were in clinic.
 We also created a set of step-by-step sign-up instructions that patients/caregivers can follow at home.
-To date, nearly 50% of our patients/families have joined the Patient Portal.

-Our team is currently working on developing a process to integrate depression screening for teens seen in our clinic.
-We are starting with a small pilot trial, but eventually all teens with T1D aged 13-17 will be asked to complete a brief survey during their clinic visit to screen for depression.
+Our team developed a process to integrate depression screening for teens seen in our clinic.
+We began with a small pilot trial, but eventually expanded to include all teens with diabetes aged 13-17.
+During clinic visits, teen patients will be asked to complete a brief survey to screen for depression.
 Just like routine eye and foot screening, the information from the questionnaire will be used as part of your child’s diabetes treatment plan.

 Quality Improvement Staff